montyaggie/tamufeed.js/README.md

 4. And finally, copy the bottom-most inline script block in the demo's HTML to the bottom of your HTML (immediately following the tags from #3).

-Here is an example of #1:
+Following is an example of #1.
+Note: if you set `"debugging": true` while you're integrating, that's ok just be sure to turn it off before you go live.

     <script>
         //Configuration
         tamufeed = {
             "selector": "#tamufeed"
-            ,"fetchEntries": 9
+            ,"fetchEntries": 10
             ,"url": [
               "http://calendar.tamu.edu/anthropology/upcoming/?format=rss"
               ,"http://calendar.tamu.edu/anthropologydeadlines/upcoming/?format=rss"